This relatively new Chronoswiss Pacific Brown Dial (Ref. CH 2883 BR) offers a sporty, yet elegant design in a compact, well-executed body.

-Both models arrived in the same stainless steel case 43 mm in diameter, but were powered by different movements: the chronograph sported the robust ETA Valjoux 7750, and the three-hander featured a simpler (but even more reliable) ETA 2892-A2 movement.
+Both models arrived in the same stainless steel case 43 mm in diameter, but used different movements.
+The chronograph sported the robust ETA Valjoux 7750, and the three-hander featured a simpler (but even more statistically reliable) ETA 2892-A2 movement.

 An interesting move, that.

-If that doesn’t disturb you, then this beautiful timepiece deserves to be added to your short-list of Dress Watches with a Sporty Character.
+If that doesn’t disturb you (why should it?), then this beautiful timepiece deserves to be added to a short list of Dress Watches with a Sporty Character That One Would Get for Christmas (or any other holiday designed to make you spend money).

-While many watchmakers that use third-party movements often install the calibers “as is,” this particular model has the standard black-on-white calendar wheel replaced for a white-on-brown color scheme that, to my taste, makes it look more thoroughbred, more expensive, if you wish.
+While many watchmakers that use third-party movements often install the calibers “as is,” this particular model has the standard black-on-white calendar wheel replaced for a white-on-brown that, to my taste, makes it look more thoroughbred.
+More expensive, if you wish.

 I am not sure about the price (for some reason Chronoswiss ignored my request for comments, shame on them,) but can make an educated guess that it will cost around $3800 staying on par with the last year’s model of the same functionality.